teamcons/PS-Whimsiness/README.md

       <td><p>

 ### Features:
-- RichText support: Keeps test formatting
+- RichText support: Keeps text formatting
+- Swayy: When you start it, it loads clipboard content
 - Unobtrusive: Very transparent when losing focus
 - Drag and Drop: Add path to files dropped onto it

     </p></td>
   </table>